survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 Even though webpack is useful for bundling applications, it has its uses for package authors as well.
 You can use it to generate a website for your package and maintain the distribution files using it.
 It supports a format known as [UMD format](https://github.com/umdjs/umd).
 UMD is compatible with various environments (CommonJS, AMD, globals) making it good for distribution purposes.

-## Anatomy of a npm Package
+## Anatomy of an npm Package

 Most of the available npm packages are small and include just a select few files:

-* *index.js* - On small projects it's enough to have the code at the root.
+* *index.js* - On small projects, it's enough to have the code at the root.
 On larger ones, you may want to start splitting it up further.
 * *package.json* - npm metadata in JSON format
 * *README.md* - README is the most important document of your project.
 It is written in Markdown format and provides an overview.
 For simple projects the whole documentation can fit there.
 It will be shown at the package page at *npmjs.com*.
 * *LICENSE* - You should include licensing information within your project.
 You can refer to it from *package.json*.